 It takes time for something to turn habitual; hence it will take its time to break existing bad habits.
 A slow, incremental approach will work better in a long run, than a drastic move made in a moment of passion.
 Patience has never been more virtuous.

 If you are often accused of being a couch potato, you cannot sustain a full-blown active overhaul to your daily schedule.
 You may endure it for a few days, but habits reign supreme.
 Instead of forcing a change, go through the motions with routinely planned activities in your days, which incorporate you having to step outside.
-Indoors, a Bluetooth smartwatch with sedentary reminders can come in handy to nudge you to walk around every few hours.
+Indoors, a BT smartwatch with sedentary reminders can come in handy to nudge you to walk around every few hours.

 This is often the most challenging part of breaking any bad habit.
 Once you have made the commitment and are actively putting the daily work in, it is time to sustain the new routine.
 Both mentally and physically give your body the time to get accustomed to the changes.